 Chondroitin is a naturally occurring substance formed of sugar chains.
 Chondroitin is believed to help the body maintain fluid and flexibility in the joints.

-Chondroitin has been used in alternative medicine as an aid to relieving arthritis pain.
+Chondroitin has been used in alternative medicine as a possibly effective aid in treating osteoarthritis pain.

-Not all uses for chondroitin have been approved by the FDA.
+It is not certain whether chondroitin is effective in treating any medical condition.
+Medicinal use of this product has not been approved by the FDA.
 Chondroitin should not be used in place of medication prescribed for you by your doctor.

 Chondroitin is often sold as an herbal supplement.
 There are no regulated manufacturing standards in place for many herbal compounds and some marketed supplements have been found to be contaminated with toxic metals or other drugs.
 Herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.

 Chondroitin may also be used for purposes not listed in this product guide.

 What is the most important information I should know about chondroitin?